SyntaxReference/SyntaxReference.dev/content/modules-package-headers/README.md

 ## C

-C has No Official Support for Packages Managers
+C has No Official Support for Packages Managers.

 Unofficial:

 - [conan](https://conan.io/)